MarcinOrlowski/weekday-plasmoid/README.md

 ### Locale ###

+Allows you to configure locale used by the widget.

 ![Locale](img/config-locale.png)

  * **Use non default locale**: system wide (`C`) locale is used to construct day labels.
 Enable this option and specify name of installed